doktordirk/aurelia-authentication-loopback-sample/README.md

 npm install
 jspm install
 ```
+### Configuration
 #### Third-party login
-For facebook:
+Currently included is only facebook.
+But google+ and twitter are also included in [loopback-component-satellizer](https://www.npmjs.com/package/loopback-component-satellizer)

+##### Facebook
 You'll need a facebook developer account (developers.facebook.com).
 Add a new website app (skip quick start).
 You'll find your facebook app credentials in `Settings->Basic`: App ID (which is public) and App Secret (which is private, so don't upload that one on github or alike).
 Set the website url there to eg `http:/localhost`.
 In `Settings->Advanced` in `Client OAuth Settings->Valid OAuth redirect URIs` add `http:/localhost:4000`.
 That's the default client address in this project.

 Copy `/server/component-config.local.json.bak` to `/server/component-config.local.json` and add your facebook App Secret.
-Loopback applies *.local.json and *.local.js setting files after the default ones.
-They are added to .gitignore as they should not be publicly uploaded.
+Loopback applies *.local.json and *.local.js setting files after the default *.json or *.js. *.local.json and *.local.js are added to .gitignore as they **should not be publicly uploaded**.

 Open `/client/src/authConfig.js` and add your public facebook clientId=App ID

+#### Email verification
+Email verification after signup is enabled in `server/model-config.json` ->  `"user": { "options": {"emailVerificationRequired": true}}`.

+Currently included is gmail as email provider.
+Other options like sendMail are possible using Loopback components.

+##### Gmail
+For gmail to work you'll need to allow less secure apps to connect.
+You can do that with [Gmail settings for less secure apps](https://www.google.com/settings/security/lesssecureapps).

+Copy `/server/datasources.local.json.bak` to `/server/datasources.local.json` and add gmail username and password.

 ### Optional:
 Install loopback-component-explorer with `npm install loopback-component-explorer --save-dev` to use the loopback api explorer (recommended, free registration needed).

 Use `npm install strongloop -g` for the [Strongloop](http://loopback.io/) suite (recommended).

 ## How to run the sample
 In the root folder type:
 ```
 npm start